 British Columbia - Vancouver

-Now mostly a drop-in centre, the library part is still there.
-Library.
+Now mostly a drop-in centre, the Library is still there.
 Sadly it is right in the middle of what is referred to as the poorest postal code in North America, the Downtown Eastside.
 It's the oldest part of the old town facing the Fraser River and the harbour where originally the town grew up around a skid road - a mud and greased-lumber track like a boat launching ramp - which was used to roll timber into the river or haul heavy goods ashore.
 As this skid technology was superseded by proper wharfs and cranes the original area was allowed to fall into disuse and the nearby housing became run-down and attracted a poorer class of people.
 These areas became known as Skid Rows and that term was adopted in most cities where depressed and abandoned properties attracted a similar demographic.
 People who were going bankrupt especially as result of alcoholism or drug addiction were said to be 'on the skids'.

 But when the TransContinental Railway was completed the Vancouver Terminus was located right downtown in the still then fashionable Eastside.
 The whole area around the local Carnegie Library / Drop in centre is depressed, run down and generally a haven for drunks and addicts.
 Just a block or two away Chinatown and the rest of the DES is now being occupied by artists and students, that being the lowest rent in the city.